Ganesh-Biradhar/GlobalDisplayHub/README.txt

 When you renamed ~/.config/autostart/kiosk.desktop to kiosk.desktop.bak and rebooted, did the Raspberry Pi desktop appear normally, or is it still showing a black screen?

 The answer determines whether the issue is in the kiosk configuration or the desktop environment itself.

+✅ Best Choice: Disable the GNOME Keyring service

+This is the cleanest and most reliable approach because your kiosk does not need to store passwords or secrets.

+Run:

+systemctl --user disable gnome-keyring-daemon.service systemctl --user mask gnome-keyring-daemon.service systemctl --user disable gnome-keyring-daemon.socket systemctl --user mask gnome-keyring-daemon.socket rm -rf ~/.local/share/keyrings sudo reboot
+Also keep these Chromium flags:
+--user-data-dir=/home/pi/.config/chromium-kiosk
+--password-store=basic
+--disable-features=PasswordManagerEnabled,TranslateUI
+Why this is the best option
+✅ No keyring popups
+✅ Best for 24/7 unattended operation
+✅ Faster startup
+✅ No impact on a kiosk that only displays a web page
+✅ Chromium still works normally for your signage application

+I do not recommend relying only on entering the password or creating a blank keyring, because those approaches can still result in prompts under some circumstances.
+Disabling the keyring service is generally the most robust solution for a dedicated kiosk setup.